Making mauve buttercream or royal icing is easy if you start with pink then tone it down.

 When you add colors that oppose each other on the color wheel (that would be complementary colors) you create a grey/browned down pastel version of the original colors.

-I added a couple of drops of spring green to the pink icing to grey it down, and it was enough to give it a pastel feeling as opposed to being so pink.
+I added a couple of drops of this spring green to the pink icing to grey it down, and it was enough to give it a pastel feeling as opposed to being so pink.

 The one on the left was the original, and the one on the right is the greyed- down version.